October 10, 2023

 - Open the "Terminal" application

-- replace "abc123" with your Mass General Brigham user ID and "yourhost" with the host chosen above, and type this line followed by your Mass General Brigham password:
+- replace "abc123" with your Mass General Brigham user ID in lowercase and "yourhost" with the host chosen above, and type this line followed by your Mass General Brigham password:

 The first time you connect to SciC Linux Clusters, a message will appear showing the rsa2 key fingerprint.
 Select "Yes" to proceed if the fingerprint matches either of these lines: